 Step 2: In the search field, enter Elementor and locate Elementor Website Builder.

 Step 3: Click Install Now.
 After installation, click Activate.

 The page builder will automatically be added to your sidebar.
 However, this sidebar menu item is only for accessing Elementor’s settings on the back end, not for editing your pages.

 How to Use Elementor in WordPress

 With Elementor, you can take your design vision and turn it into reality.
 Live editing makes the process painless by allowing you to view each element as you design it.
 Let’s explore how to use the Elementor editor.

-Elementor offers an intuitive design for users.
-So, you can learn the basics of the editor in a couple of minutes.
+Elementor offers an intuitive design for users, so you can learn the basics of the editor in a couple of minutes.
 However, here’s a quick guide to help you build the right foundation.

 Step 2: You’ll enter the Elementor page editor.
 This is what your page will look like.